noahlange/gecs/README.md

 What about something a little terser, and with TypeScript integration?

-The idea seemed promising, so I sketched out the code I wanted to write and then tried to figure out how to make it actually work; this is the result.
+The idea seemed promising, so I sketched out the code I wanted to write and then tried to figure out how to make it work; this is the result.

 ## Containers & Containees

-The whole thing boils down to two basic types: a `Containee` and a `Container<T>`.
+The whole thing boils down to two basic types: the `Container<T>` and the `Containee`.

 A `Containee` is a class constructor with a unique, read-only property named `type` that holds its human-readable name.